 what the fucking fuck. was this contractor a 12 year old or something?!

-― FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Saturday, 20 September 2025 13:09 (one month ago)
+― FRAUDULENT STEAKS (The Cursed Return of the Dastardly Thermo Thinwall), Saturday, 20 September 2025 13:09 (two months ago)

 as you get older it’s just more likely you’ll have some ailments! or more likely that you’ll have encountered a health issue that you have a small percentage of encountering per year, because you have more years under your belt.